-This buying guide offers an informative look at the types of smokers currently available as well as other factors to consider before making a final purchase.
+Purchasing the right one for your restaurant is imperative because the smoker you choose will directly impact daily operations in the kitchen and the flavor and texture of the food smoked.
+This buying guide offers an informative look at the types of smokers currently available and other factors to consider before making a final purchase.

 In many densely populated (or fire-prone) areas of the country, restaurants are not legally allowed to have outdoor smokers.
-For restaurants that want to serve authentic barbecue, the only option is an indoor smoker that's designed for commercial use.
+For restaurants that want to serve authentic barbecue, the only option is an indoor smoker designed for commercial use.
 Indoor smokers typically require installation by an expert.

 Glossary of fuel types

 The reason buying a smoker is a daunting task is because there are so many factors to consider.
 In addition to choosing between an indoor and an outdoor model, you should weigh the pros and cons of different fuel types.
 Not all smokers cook food the same way, and the type of fuel you plan to use will partially determine the type of smoker you purchase.